 Students with fewer than 24 semester hours of earned college-level credit must also submit an official high school transcript and must request current transferable ACT, SAT, or COMPASS scores be sent to the University.
 ACT, SAT, or COMPASS scores will not be required if the English and mathematics general education requirements have been satisfied with grades of "C" or better.

-In the event that receipt of a student's transcript is unavoidably delayed, as may frequently occur at midyear, a transfer student may be admitted provisionally pending receipt of the transcript.
+In the event that receipt of a student's transcript is unavoidably delayed, as may frequently occur at midyear, a transfer student may be admitted provisionally pending receipt of the official transcript.
 However, the University reserves the right to require immediate withdrawal if the transfer transcript does not meet admission requirements.
 Students should be aware that receipt of official transcripts is required for transfer work to be articulated and to comply with scholarship application deadlines.

 Applicants for transfer must have earned a GPA of 2.00 (on a 4.00 scale) on all college-level courses attempted and be eligible to re-enroll at the last college or university attended.

 To earn a degree, the student must complete at least 50% of technical course work at Arkansas Tech University-Ozark Campus.
 Transfer credit will not count toward the overall GPA.

 Students returning to pursue an Associate of Applied Science degree who have not yet earned a degree by having previously taken all required technical course work and general education requirements either at Arkansas Tech University or an accepted accredited transfer institution may earn the Associate of Applied Science degree by successfully completing a minimum of 3 additional hours at an Arkansas Tech University campus.